Architecture

 - JSONRpcProvider: HTTP-based with a request/response pattern.

-- WebSocketRpcProvider: Supports real-time subscriptions and notifications.
+- WebSocketRpcProvider(experimental): Supports real-time subscriptions and notifications.

 import { JSONRpcProvider } from 'opnet';